JavierRosales/Pands-Project/README.md

 - dataset.hist()
 plt.show()

-For this data to be displayed using a histogram I entered the following
+For this data to be displayed using a histogram I entered the following code on Python.